 When I speak with boards and executive teams about the future of work in a rapidly evolving workplace, the conversation quickly moves to Artificial Intelligence (AI) and ‘chatbots’ and coalesces around the concept of a digital employee.

-When taking on a digital employee we need to consider the same things we do when recruiting a human employee: the must-have skills; the ongoing training they require; how they’re going to fit in culturally.
+When taking on a digital employee we need to consider the same things we do when recruiting a human employee from an agency: the must-have skills; the ongoing training they require; how they’re going to fit in culturally.

 What our clients immediately recognise, and what we point them towards, is that chatbots often provide the first impression of their brand and therefore they need to be strongly aligned with brand values.
 To properly design a chatbot for an organisation, we need to know how someone representing the organisation’s brand would talk.
 Entire conversations need to be defined.
 For example we built a chatbot for a challenger bank who wanted a slightly different and quirky personality, aligned with their brand positioning.
 You have to bake that in right from the beginning.
 If you’re not considering brand values when you’re designing the artificial intelligence that’s facing your customers and your employees, then you’re not going to get a good outcome, because it’s very hard to go back and retrofit it.

 …we’ve found that people are ruder to chatbots than they might be to an experienced human employee, so we’ve built in the ability for our chatbots to have empathy so they can understand how people are feeling.